 Scuba diving is a form of recreation that is growing in popularity.
 Many new enthusiasts take up the hobby each year in Finland.
-The National Board of Antiquities cooperates with numerous divers in examining, documenting and exchanging information regarding underwater ancient relics.
+The Finnish Heritage Agency cooperates with numerous divers in examining, documenting and exchanging information regarding underwater ancient relics.
 The aim of such cooperation is to have the scuba divers respect the ancient sites and the information they contain when conducting recreational diving, and be willing to do their part in preserving the sites through their own activities.

 In order for wreck sites to remain interesting for future generations, anchoring on wrecks, careless touching of wrecks and the taking of souvenirs should be avoided.
 In any case, without conservation objects raised from the water will not last long.
 Erroneous procedures destroy wrecks and violate the law; such acts may also constitute a desecration of a grave site.
 Investigating underwater ancient relics is always subject to a permit.
-The research permit is applied for in writing from the National Board of Antiquities.
+The research permit is applied for in writing from the Finnish Heritage Agency.

 Based on the Antiquities Act (295/1963), five protected wreck sites in Finland also have a protected area around them.
 These are St. Nikolai (item 1108 in the Ancient Relics Register) outside Kotka as well as Gråharun (item 2228 in the Ancient Relics Register), St. Mikael (item 1648 in the Ancient Relics Register) and Vrouw Maria (item 1658 in the Ancient Relics Register) in the Archipelago Sea as well as Huis te Warmelo (item 2381 in the Ancient Relics Register).
 The boundaries of the protected areas of these sites have been defined and confirmed in various years with the owners of the water areas and the authorities, in accordance with the procedures delineated in the Antiquities Act.

-With the exception of sea rescue operations regarding an endangered vessel, Finnish Maritime Administration actions intended to improve maritime safety, or diving and research activity authorised and directed by the National Board of Antiquities, all diving activities and anchoring within the protected areas is forbidden.
+With the exception of sea rescue operations regarding an endangered vessel, Finnish Maritime Administration actions intended to improve maritime safety, or diving and research activity authorised and directed by the Finnish Heritage Agency, all diving activities and anchoring within the protected areas is forbidden.
 However, traversing the protected area by boat is allowed.

 With a protected area, the aim is to preserve the wreck or other underwater site and the information it contains for archaeological research.
 This way, the structures of the wreck or the artefacts within it will not disappear or be destroyed undocumented, and the entirety of the site can be examined as intact as possible in the future.
 Protected areas are a long-term means of safeguarding different finds from different times and the information they contain as an archaeological whole.
 In this fashion, the chosen sites can demonstrate the history of navigation as thoroughly as possible.

 The responsible parties of a public or largescale private water engineering project, as well as those of a water area related zoning project, are obligated by the Antiquities Act to find out well in advance whether the project will involve underwater ancient relics.
-Already at the planning stage it is recommended that the parties be in contact with the National Board of Antiquities, as it is the only official body that is responsible for protecting underwater cultural heritage.
-The National Board of Antiquities will decide whether there are grounds to conduct an investigation regarding underwater cultural heritage in connection with the planning of the project.
-If it is believed to be possible for there to be archaeological artefacts present, based on the history of the area, but no comprehensive data on underwater ancient relics yet exists, the National Board of Antiquities will propose that an underwater archaeological inventory be conducted during the planning phase of the project.
+Already at the planning stage it is recommended that the parties be in contact with the Finnish Heritage Agency, as it is the only official body that is responsible for protecting underwater cultural heritage.
+The Finnish Heritage Agency will decide whether there are grounds to conduct an investigation regarding underwater cultural heritage in connection with the planning of the project.
+If it is believed to be possible for there to be archaeological artefacts present, based on the history of the area, but no comprehensive data on underwater ancient relics yet exists, the Finnish Heritage Agency will propose that an underwater archaeological inventory be conducted during the planning phase of the project.
 Sometimes an underwater site requires a survey, or dredging activities need to be monitored.

-If the project is going to result in the damaging or destruction of a known underwater ancient relic, the National Board of Antiquities will be consulted and a suitable procedure will be agreed upon.
+If the project is going to result in the damaging or destruction of a known underwater ancient relic, the Finnish Heritage Agency will be consulted and a suitable procedure will be agreed upon.
 In accordance with the Antiquities Act, the ancient relic can be examined in order to save the information that the relic contains, even if the relic itself is destroyed.
 The expenses for such an examination are paid by the responsible party of the project.

 The responsible parties of the projects can order underwater archaeological reports from the fieldwork service company of their choice.
-The National Board of Antiquities can provide advice on ordering the reports, if necessary.
+The Finnish Heritage Agency can provide advice on ordering the reports, if necessary.
 Archaeological fieldwork must follow the quality instructions of archaeological fieldwork carried out in Finland.

-The National Board of Antiquities provides a free maritime archaeological examination in water areas administered by private individuals, such as dredging the shore in front of a summer cottage or constructing a pier, if ancient relics at risk of destruction are known to be in the area.
+The Finnish Heritage Agency provides a free maritime archaeological examination in water areas administered by private individuals, such as dredging the shore in front of a summer cottage or constructing a pier, if ancient relics at risk of destruction are known to be in the area.